DmitryKn/e_shop/README.md

-# This is a classic web project of e-commerce running on the server side.
+## This is a web project of e-commerce running with Node.js on the server side.

-# Tools: Node.js, MongoDB, EJS template, HTML, CSS
+## Tools: Node.js, MongoDB, EJS template, HTML, CSS

 ## Features: